Abbi-Hope Jihye Park

 Where is your hometown?

 I was born in Baldwin Park, but I don’t consider that my hometown because I don’t remember any of it.
-I would say that I have two hometowns: one being Yorba Linda, which is where I currently live, and the other being La Mirada, which is where my grandma lives.
+I would say that I have two hometowns: one being Yorba Linda, which is where I currently live, and the other being La Mirada, where my grandma lives.
 They’re both pretty residential areas.

 Growing up, I visited my grandma’s house a lot.
 I slept over during the holidays, but more recently, during the pandemic, I’ve lived here for seven months because my dad works in healthcare.
-During the summer months, I discovered a lot of trails and bike paths that would lead me to restaurants, convenience stores, and markets — things like that.
+During the summer months, I discovered a lot of trails and bike paths that would lead me to restaurants, convenience stores, and markets — [places] like that.

 My second hometown, Yorba Linda, is where I grew up most of my life.
-It’s the only house I really remember living in.
+It’s the only house I remember living in.
 Yorba Linda is a little bit different compared to La Mirada, because living in Yorba Linda doesn’t really give you close access to things.
-It takes a while to bike places there, so most of the people in Yorba Linda just drive.
-But there’s one place I do bike: I bike to the reptile store pretty frequently because I have four reptiles so I always have to get them food and stuff.
+It takes a while to bike to places there, so most of the people in Yorba Linda just drive.
+But there’s one place I do bike: I bike to the reptile store pretty frequently because I have four reptiles, so I always have to get them food and stuff.

 Do you currently live or work in Koreatown?

-I don’t live or work in Koreatown but I enjoy visiting Koreatown often.
+I don’t live or work in Koreatown, but I enjoy visiting Koreatown often.
 On days without traffic, it can take 30 minutes to an hour to get to Koreatown, but with traffic, it can take quite some time.
-However, there hasn’t been much traffic recently because of COVID so I’ve been able to visit K-Town during the pandemic.
+However, there hasn’t been much traffic recently because of COVID, so I’ve been able to visit K-Town during the pandemic.

 What are your thoughts on Koreatown?

-This is weird, but I have this one, really specific memory of me in Koreatown from when I was eight years old.
-Nothing really special happened, but I just remember this: I was in the Galleria Mall in Los Angeles in a stationery store called Young Art.
-I was trying to choose which stationery to get, because they were like, “Oh, you can get only one thing.”
+This is weird, but I have a really specific memory of Koreatown from when I was eight years old.
+Nothing special happened, but I remember being in the Galleria Mall in Los Angeles, in a stationery store called Young Art.
+I was trying to choose which stationery to get, because they were like, ‘Oh, you can get only one thing.’
+I remember ending up choosing a pencil with a green apple on top, which lights up when you flick a switch.
+I found it really interesting that I remember that thinking back on my Koreatown experiences.

 Since you grew up in a more suburban area, do you consider Koreatown dangerous?

-Where’s your favorite place in Koreatown?
+Where is your favorite place in Koreatown?

 How has living through the COVID-19 experience made you feel?

-Before the pandemic, I was debating whether I should go to OCSA (Orange County School of the Arts) or my local high school, but I ultimately ended up choosing OCSA, because I was less attached to my friends at that point [due to] the pandemic.
+Before the pandemic, I was debating whether I should go to OCSA (Orange County School of the Arts) or my local high school.
+I ultimately ended up choosing OCSA, because I was less attached to my friends at that point [due to] the pandemic.
 Having that quarantine [period] where I didn’t get to see my friends and doing online school made that transition a lot easier.

 What has been the most challenging part of the pandemic?